-- 1. When a teacher is concerned about the progress of an individual student the following steps will be taken: - 1.1.
+- 1. When a teacher is concerned about the progress of an individual student the following steps will be taken as part of the school's Response to Intervention process: - 1.1.
 Review the ISP/IPP with the learning team, if applicable - 1.2.
 Consult with parents/guardians and individual, where appropriate - 1.3.
-Gather more evidence and information about the student and his/her learning strengths and needs - 1.3.1.
-Consult student cum file, anecdotal observation reports, previous report cards; - 1.3.2.
-Converse with previous teachers and/or schools: - 1.3.3.
-Conduct baseline assessment to determine current level of academic functioning work with the learning team to establish instructional strategies, differentiated instruction, adapted and/or modified programming based on the school's established pyramid of intervention or continuum of supports model.
+Gather more evidence and information about the student and his/her learning strengths and needs. - 1.3.1.
+Consult student digital record file, anecdotal observation reports, previous report cards; - 1.3.2.
+Converse with previous teachers and/or schools; - 1.3.3.
+Conduct baseline assessment to determine current level of academic functioning work with the learning team to establish instructional strategies, differentiated instruction, adapted and/or modified programming based on the school's established pyramid of intervention or continuum of supports model. - 1.4.
+Develop an ISP/IPP with the learning team or multidisciplinary team. - 1.4.1.
+Obtain parent signature as acknowledgement and concurrence with the ISP/IPP - 1.5.
+Provide continuous review and progress monitoring of the ISP (minimum of two times per year)/IPP (three times per year) - 1.6.
+Complete an annual evaluation of the program and services and create a transition plan to be shared with the learning team. - 1.7.
+If further intervention is required, a level B and/or level C assessment could be considered the next step on the Continuum of Supports and Services. - 1.7.1.
+The appropriate parental consent and referral forms must be signed and filled out. - 1.7.2.
+Parents must provide written consent before any level B or level C assessment is completed. - 1.7.3.
+After the completion of any level B or C assessment, results must be shared with the learning team. - 2.
+The jurisdiction will work together with members of the community (including community agencies, organizations and associations, and other education authorities) to meet the needs of individual children/students.